james-jw/xq-promise/README.md

 The main driver behind implementing the promise pattern was to realize ``parallel`` execution of XQuery code within a single query.
 If this sounds enticing, keep reading!

 ## Thanks!
-I want give a quick thanks the [BaseX][1] team for their wonder implementation of ``XQuery`` and the BaseX system in general.
+I want to give a quick thanks to the [BaseX][1] team for their wonder implementation of ``BaseX`` and ``XQuery``.
-It is because of their hard work, great documentation, code samples and stellar, architecture, code quality and readability that this module was made possible!
+It is because of their hard work, code samples, stellar architecture and code readability that this module was made possible!

 ## Version BETA
 This module is currently in Beta and should be used with caution especially in scenarios involving the